SoonerCare waivers to extend as public health emergency gets renewal at federal level

 People are also reading…

-OHCA expects Becerra to announce the end of Medicaid continuous coverage at some point this year and will alert ineligible members when that decision is made.
-Each member's end dates won't necessarily be the same because OHCA says it will remove them in phases based on need.
+The OHCA expects Becerra to announce the end of Medicaid continuous coverage at some point this year and will alert ineligible members when that decision is made.
+Each member's end date won't necessarily be the same as others' because OHCA says it will remove them in phases based on need.

 OHCA asks members to update their information because those who are ineligible will be notified via multiple communication channels at three different points in time.

-The second round will happen 45 days prior to members' scheduled end dates, and the third and final notification will come 10 days before removal.
+The second round will happen 45 days prior to members' scheduled end dates, and the third and final notifications will come 10 days before removal.

-Medicaid stipulates that a single person’s income be at or below 138% of the federal poverty line, or $17,148, according to OHCA.
+For Medicaid eligibility, a single person’s income must be at or below 138% of the federal poverty level, or $17,148, according to OHCA.
 A family of four has a cutoff of $35,256.

 Corbett previously has expressed a commitment to work with individuals who become ineligible to find other health insurance options if necessary, such as through new employment or the federal government's health insurance exchange or community partners.